 I would like to make use of this space to provide a high level overview of some key concepts in physics that will help illuminate our understanding of scripture, and hopefully of God too.
 I’ve limited myself to the realm of physics, because I studied physics and associated subjects for four years whilst completing my mechanical engineering degree.
 Similar arguments can be presented in the realm of geology, biology and chemistry, but I’ll refrain from speaking about things that I know little of and stick to a subject matter where I at least have some expertise.
 However, there are equally compelling arguments to be made in all of these disciplines and I would encourage you to read more broadly before blindly believing assertions like “modern micro-biology proves evolution” (when it actually points in the opposite direction in most cases, to use but one example).

 To start, I’d like to make the bold statement that there are no supernatural events recounted in scripture that contradict what we know to be possible (or more specifically cannot be explained) through the application of quantum mechanics, the general theory of relativity and a basic understanding of higher dimensions (a good grasp of mathematics won’t harm either).
-I am referring here to the “strange” events recorded in scripture, for example, the creation of the world, the day the sun “stood still” in the book of Joshua, the miracles of Christ and, most notably, the resurrection of Christ from the dead and his subsequent ascension.
+I am referring here to the “strange” events recorded in scripture, for example, the creation of the world, the day the sun “stood still” in the book of Joshua, the miracles of Christ and, most notably, the resurrection of Christ from the dead.
 I’m not going to attempt to go into detailed background and context on each of these points here because, quite frankly, I don’t have the time to write it and you don’t have the time to read it, so if you want to know more I will leave the responsibility to self-educate to you.
 Point is, I’ve picked the “hardest” examples to “explain away” so that we can examine each one critically in the light of what we know about modern physics (and by the way, far stranger things are happening in our world today than the mere appearance of angels).

 Perhaps the easiest way to approach this is to take some of the “unscientific” events in the Bible and apply a modern scientific understanding to them to show how they “could” quite easily have happened without violating the laws of physics (or rather, they actually leverage them):